-With single fares from Paddington priced at £21.50 in economy class, the Heathrow Express is, pound-for-pound, Britain’s most expensive above-ground train service, clocking in at nearly £1.50 per mile.
+With single fares from Paddington priced between £22 and £25 in economy class, the Heathrow Express is, pound-for-pound, Britain’s most expensive above-ground train service, clocking in at around £1.50 per mile!

 To avoid those rip-off rail fares more people are deciding to drive and use an airport car park.

 But be careful to avoid heavy on-the-gate prices when you turn up on the day.
 The most expensive was found to be Heathrow, with charges of up to £51.80 for 24 hours.

 To help you save up to 60% on Airport Parking make sure you pre-book your parking in advance.

 Our SkyParkSecure price comparison tool makes this process very easy: